Alabama's Trusted

 • The federal and state government jointly funds Medicaid in Alabama.
 Medicaid's matching rate is 70 percent federal and 30 percent state.
 The matching rate depends on the state's per capita income and changes yearly.

-A User-Friendly Mobile EVV Solution for Alabama
+A User-Friendly Mobile Solution for Alabama

 Responsively designed and feature-rich apps to seamlessly run your home care agency on the go.